 NGO leaders understood that their organisations were looked at with some suspicion.
 But leaders did not view the lack of resonance of the frames they used to describe their organisations' norms and priority activities as contributing to suspicion.
-Instead they explained this by citizens' lack of understanding of the challenge of working for social change.
-A leader from Pirot believed, "changes are slow in society and people are resistant to accepting anything new."
-The NGO leaders are well educated women who frame their missions with language and norms that criticize politics' role in women's rights.
-Our interviews suggest this view did not arise from local peoples' concerns and this frame of their work of blame for citizens' poor conditions did not help them connect to citizens.
+Instead, they explained this by citizens' lack of understanding of the challenge of working for social change.
+A leader from Pirot believed that "changes are slow in society and people are resistant to accepting anything new".
+The NGO leaders are well-educated women who frame their missions with language and norms that criticise the role of politics in women's rights.
+Our interviews suggest that this view did not arise from local peoples' concerns and this frame of their work of blame for citizens' poor conditions did not help them connect to citizens.
 Norms that resonate with the leaders are on a very different level than those that resonate with citizens (Table 4, columns 2 and 4).
-Serbs are focused on surviving daily existential struggles, not on what they consider to be intangible, rather vague ideals like democracy that are often incorporated into NGOs' donor-friendly missions.
-The genuine efforts NGOs made to assist concretely victims of violence, rural, and disabled women were overshadowed by their political activism and frames that emphasized this activism.
+Serbians are focused on surviving daily existential struggles, not on what they consider to be intangible, rather vague ideals like democracy that are often incorporated into NGOs' donor-friendly missions.
+The genuine efforts NGOs made to concretely assist victims of violence, as well as rural and disabled women, were overshadowed by their political activism and frames that emphasised this activism.
 By repeating abstract ideals in their communication with citizens, NGO leaders had trouble connecting to the public.
-The partial exception is Women's Center Užice, which focused on women's economic empowerment, a frame that responded to local norms of helping those socio-economically vulnerable and improving community wellbeing.
+The partial exception is Women's Centre Užice, which focused on women's economic empowerment, a frame that responded to local norms of helping those socio-economically vulnerable and improving community well-being.

-NGOs' openness.
-Logically, NGOs' openness to citizens should help NGOs work on norms that resonate and activities that reflect local priorities.
+NGO openness.
+Logically, NGO openness to citizens should help NGOs work on norms that resonate and activities that reflect local priorities.
 As expected, the openness of NGO leaders to recruiting more members, the transparency of funding decisions, and the receptivity of NGOs to feedback by citizens were problems for all the NGOs in our case study towns.
 While criticisms about the perceived lack of openness of NGOs were sometimes made by citizens with direct experience with NGOs, they were more often levied by citizens who learned about NGOs second-hand.

-Common complaints were that "NGOs are so secretive," and need to be more transparent and welcoming (Author's interviews with 7, SP; 21, P; 27, V; and 34, V; 48, U, respectively).
-"I do not think they want to expand and/or include others" (Author's interview with 23, P).
+Common complaints were that: "NGOs are so secretive" and need to be more transparent and welcoming (Author's interviews with 7, SP; 21, P; 27, V; and 34, V; 48, U, respectively) "I don't think they [NGOs] want to expand and/or include others" (Author's interview with 23, P).
 Many respondents urged NGOs to develop "a better understanding of society, and not to be elitist" (Author's interview with 82, V).
-An interviewee once involved in a local NGO agreed the onus was on NGO leaders: "They have to be more proactive to reach out to people to explain in good, basic terms what they do ..."
-(Author's interview with 50, U).
-This comment and research by Mikuš (2015) and TASCO (2016)

-51) suggest that to connect to citizens, NGOs need to do more than be transparent; they also need to demonstrate and communicate plainly and consistently with citizens about how their activities improve their communities.18
+An interviewee once involved in a local NGO agreed the onus was on NGO leaders: "They have to be more proactive to reach out to people to explain in good, basic terms what they do ... " (Author's interview with 50, U).
+This comment and research by Mikuš (2015) and TASCO (2016, 51) suggest that to connect to citizens, NGOs need to do more than be transparent; they also need to demonstrate and communicate plainly and consistently with citizens about how their activities improve their communities.
+18